 Savings Incentive Program Class of 2017

-These Savings Incentive Program recipients enrolled in the program January 2016 and will graduate December 2017.
+These Savings Incentive Program recipients enrolled in the program January 2016 and graduated December 2017.

 Dani Bice recently established her produce farm, Blackbird Farm, near Cherokee.
 After working at a produce farm in southern Iowa for three years, she says she will never stop farming.
 She plans to market her produce through a CSA, local farmers markets and a variety of other outlets.
 Dani’s goals over the next five years are to add value-added products to the CSA like honey and eggs, build the health and quality of her farm’s soil, maintain and promote habitat for beneficial insects, provide community members with nutritious produce, and teach her community about food.
 Dani is passionate about leading community discussions and visiting schools to teach about growing, preparing, preserving food and healthy eating.
 Dani is not from a farming family, and is excited that the Savings Incentive Program will provide a mentor to talk to about their experiences.
 With her savings match, Dani is considering buying a delivery van.